How to pay into your current account

 From another account

-Anyone – including you – can pay into your current account from another bank or building society account.
-All that’s needed is your name, sort code and account number.
+Anyone — including you — can pay into your current account using an account with another building society or a bank.
+The sender will need:

 You can find your sort code and account number on: